AmpersandTarski/documentation/prototypes/extensions/execengine.md

      NewStruct;Assignment;project;Assignment;_New;Project;Zeus-III;assignee;Assignment;_NEW;Person;Rhea

-which is passed to the Exec-Engine, which executes the function `NewStruct`, the result of which is that
+which is passed to the ExecEngine, which executes the function `NewStruct`, the result of which is that

 - a new atom in concept `Assignment` is created (let's say it is `Assignment_3495812395`;
 - every 5-tuple is preprocessed, meaning that any keyword `_NEW` is replaced with the value of the newly created atom.
 Then, the result is passed to the function `InsPair`, as defined above, which means (for the given example) that `("Assignment_3495812395", "Zeus-III")` is inserted into relation `project[Assignment*Project]`, and  `("Assignment_3495812395", "Rhea")` is inserted into relation `assignee[Assignment*Person]`.